 2 | When it comes to beauty products, do you believe the phrase “you get what you pay for”?

 Luxury products often evoke an experience or a luxurious feeling that sparks joy.
 While affordable products may not feel like as much of an experience, they can perform just as well.

 3 | What’s the most expensive beauty item you’ve purchased with your own money?

 At $90.00, the Drunk Elephant T.L.C.
-Framboos is the most expensive beauty item that I’ve purchased with my own money.
+Framboos is the most expensive skincare item that I’ve purchased with my own money.
 I’ve repurchased this twice and would certainly be willing to purchase it again.

 4 | Are you willing to buy products at full price or do you usually wait for a sale or discount code?

 I am willing to buy products at full price, for brands that do not go on sale often.
-Alternatively, some beauty brands have become so heavily reliant on frequent promotions that I rarely purchase their products at full price.
+Alternatively, some beauty brands are so heavily reliant on frequent promotions that I rarely purchase their products at full price.
 Often times it is the affordable brands and mid-tier prestige brands that fall into the heavily discounted category.

 5 | Where do you shop for beauty products the most?

 Sephora.
 I don’t care that Ulta has more promotions than Sephora or that Ulta’s reward system is often heralded as better.
 Sephora’s branding, product expertise, and innovation in the beauty space are unparalleled.
 Plus, Sephora sells many luxury brands that other retailers do not carry,

 6 | How often do you get your nails and/or hair done?

 I rarely get my hair or nails done.
 At most, I get my hair cut 3-4 times a year.
-The only times I’ve gotten a manicure or pedicure have been when someone else was treating.
+The only times I received a manicure or pedicure were when someone else was treating.

 In 2019, I did not get my hair cut once (yikes!) nor did I get a manicure or pedicure.
-I trimmed my own split ends and painted my own nails.
+Instead, I trimmed my own split ends and painted my own nails.

 7 | Do you prefer long or short nails?